karunakarrao/DevOps/Docker/Docker-notes.md

-Q. Full picture how the Docker Image works?
+Q. how the Docker Image works?
 -----------------------------------------------
 1. To understand DockerImage better, we need to understand how DockerImages are build.
 DockerImages are build using Dockerfiles.
-Dockerfiles are contructed in multipule layers ( base(OS), package, dependencies, souce-code(application), endpoint) bind together and builds and image. this image is docker image.
+Dockerfiles are contructed in multipule layers ( base(OS), package, dependencies, souce-code(application), entrypoint) bind together and builds and image. this image is docker image.

 2. DockerImages are readonly images, means they are act as a template to create a container. so docker uses the same image to create n number of containers.

-3. when a container is created, it will create a layer on the DockerImage and
+3. when a container is created, it will create a layer on the DockerImage

-Q. Full Picture how the Docker container works ?
+Q. how the Docker container works ?
 ---------------------------------------------------------------------------------------------------------------------
 1).
 You execute "docker run hello-world" command where hello-world is the name of an image.